|

 Collaborative Divorce Interdisciplinary Team Training and over 40

 hours of mediation training.
-She is available to
+Sarah has mediated family law matters since 2007 and is available to

 mediate or